ehrpg/qstar/docs/skills.md

 #### Breaching #### {.dt}

-is used to break open containers, doors, etc. Some Things cannot be breached without proper tools, explosives or other aids.
+is used to break open containers, doors, etc. Some things cannot be breached without proper tools, explosives or other aids.

 *&nbsp;*{.qs-f} ![](){.qstar-2ones}
 {.dt}